Particle Number Conservation and Block Structures in Matrix Product States: Matrix Product Operators

 The particle number semantics of the block operations according to Figure \ref{fig:oneparticleop} and \ref{fig:twoparticleop} are compatible with forming linear combinations of operators.
-In particular, the full one- and two-particle operator representations constructed in Section \ref{ssc:compactform} can in the same manner be applied entirely in terms of block operations: replacing $A^* A$, $A^*$, $A$, $I$, and $S$ by the respective $k$-dependent block operations again leads to a consistent representation, and its application directly produces the correct block structure.
-We first illustrate this by the addition of operators of rank one.
+In particular, the full one- and two-particle operator representations constructed in Section \ref{ssc:compactform} can in the same manner be applied entirely in terms of block operations: replacing $A^* A$, $A^*$, $A$, $I$, $S$, and $0$ by the respective $k$-dependent block operations {according to Figures \ref{fig:oneparticleop}, \ref{fig:twoparticleop} again leads to a consistent representation, and its application directly produces the correct block structure.
+For this, let $\rep S_{\mathrm{b}}$ and $\rep D_{\mathrm{b}}$ be the resulting representations of $\ten S$ and $\ten D$ with particle number semantics. \begin{prop} Let $\ten x = \rmap{\rep X}$ be a block-sparse MPS representation, then $\rep U = \rep S_{\mathrm{b}} \bullet \rep X$ and $\rep V = \rep D_{\mathrm{b}} \bullet \rep X$ are block-sparse MPS representations with $\ten S \ten x = \rmap{\rep U}$, $\ten D \ten x = \rmap{\rep V}$. \end{prop} \begin{proof} By inspection of the proofs of Thm.\ \ref{thm:oneelecasMPO} and \ref{thm:twoelecasMPO}, one finds that each rank index in the MPO representations constructed there corresponds to precisely one case in Fig.~\ref{fig:oneparticleop} or \ref{fig:twoparticleop}, respectively.
+The resulting representations operating on blocks thus directly yield a consistent block-sparse representation of the matrix-vector products. \end{proof}}